elo-enterprises/lab-notebooks/printer/troubleshooting-issues.md

 ## Spaghetti Monster
 [Main Page - Troubleshooting Issues List](README.md#troubleshooting-issues)

-On the print MU75_joint_ring_extension, I encountered the same failure scenario twice.
+On the print MU75_joint_ring_extension, the same failure scenario was encountered twice.
 The object is a tall cylinder, which means it does not have a lot of surface area to bind with the bed.
-Both times, ~75% of the object builds correctly, and on a layer in which four columns are recombined to form a circle, the printer head pushes the object off the bed.
-I will attempt to perform the print again, tuning the printer to slow down just before this layer.
-I may also try tuning the nozzle height a little higher before the key layer.
-If this does not work, I will try adding a raft to the base of the object to increase its grip on the bed.
+Both times, ~75% of the object built correctly, and on a layer in which four columns are recombined to form a circle, the printer head pushed the object off the bed.

 <center>
 <table>